Construction Contracting: Prohibited Practices “Rent-a-License”

 subcontractor unjust enrichment

-(Need a Qualifier Agreement?, Go to our main qualifier agreement page for more infomation, Click Here!)
+(Need a Qualifier Agreement?, Go to our main qualifier agreement page for more information, Click Here!)
 For any contracting business to legally operate in the State of Florida, a qualifying agent must be certified or registered with the Department of Business and Professional Regulation in the category of contracting in which the qualifying agent is … Read more

 Oral Modifications to Construction Contracts, Florida Construction Law